 Carol Gilligan was born in New York City on November 28, 1936.
-She studied literature at Swarthmore College and later attended Radcliffe University.
-She graduated from Radcliffe in 1960 with a Master's in psychology and continued her studies at Harvard, from where she received her Ph.D. in Social Psychology in 1964.
-Three years later, Gilligan took a teaching position at Harvard where she worked alongside Erik Erikson.
-She soon became an assistant to Lawrence Kohlberg.
-Gilligan began expanding Kohlberg’s theories on morality and took a special interest in young girls’ moral dilemmas and development.
-The Vietnam War was underway and Gilligan encountered many young men leaving for war and many young women left behind who were facing the moral decision of whether to abort their pregnancies or deliver children of absent fathers.
+She studied literature at Swarthmore College as an undergrad, and she graduated from Radcliffe in 1960 with a master's in psychology.
+She continued to Harvard, where she received her PhD in psychology in 1964.
+Three years later, Gilligan took a teaching position at Harvard where she worked alongside Erik Erikson and Lawrence Kohlberg.
+While Gilligan worked as a research assistant under Kohlberg, known for his theory of moral development, she began focusing on the moral dilemmas and development of young girls.

 Contribution to Psychology

-Gilligan is known for her work on gender psychology.
-She developed the Listening Guide method, which focuses on how voice is interpreted in feminist and clinical ways.
-Gilligan uses this approach to better decipher the narrative of relationships.
 In 1982, Gilligan published In a Different Voice: Psychological Theory and Women’s Development.
-The book detailed her views on female morality and explained how women thought more about the nurturing aspects of relationships than men who tended to view relationships from the perspective of social relevance and power.
-Gilligan’s theories propelled her to the forefront of the feminist movement and her followers joined her in encouraging society to view women and men equally in terms of influence and justice.
+The book detailed her criticism of Kohlberg’s theory and her views on female morality.
+Gilligan’s theories propelled her to the forefront of the feminist movement, and her followers joined her in encouraging society to view women and men equally in terms of influence and justice.

 - Ball, Laura.
 (2010).
 Carol Gilligan.
 Psychology’s Feminist Voices.
 Retrieved from: http://www.feministvoices.com/carol-gilligan/